Sunburst quantum Ising model under interaction quench: entanglement and role of initial state coherence: Model

 \section{Model}

-We study recently proposed sunburst model which is composed of a transverse field Ising ring, symmetrically coupled to a few isolated external qubits \cite{Franchi_2022}.
-The total Hamiltonian of sunburst model is
+We study {a} recently proposed sunburst {quantum Ising} model that is composed of a transverse field Ising ring, symmetrically coupled to a few isolated external qubits \cite{Franchi_2022}. {The subsystems $A$ and $B$ in Eq.\ref{eq:bipartite} correspond to the transverse field Ising model and isolated qubits, respectively.} The total Hamiltonian of this model is

 where $ H_I, H_q $ are Hamiltonian of transverse field Ising ring, isolated qubits respectively and $ V_{Iq} $ is the interaction term. $ \unity_{q(I)} $ is the identity operator in the space of qubits (Ising ring).
 The individual terms are defined as,